MDDUS Modern Slavery Statement

 MDDUS

-MDDUS is a ‘mutual’ defence organisation, and so owned by and for its members.
+MDDUS is a ‘mutual’ defence organisation – this means it is owned by, and operates for, its members.
+We do not have any shareholders.
 Our purpose is to support and protect healthcare professionals throughout their career.

 Zero-tolerance approach towards modern slavery